migaol/migaol.github.io/_posts/2024-08-03-flow_solver.md

 Note that this not impossible to implement, I just thought it would not be worth the resources.
 In fact, other people have implemented this!
 Check the appendix for more.

-I initially considered a different approach to this problem.

-[**A-star (A\*) search**](https://en.wikipedia.org/wiki/A*_search_algorithm).
-In short, A\* is a form of DFS which guides the search using heuristics which quantify the closeness of a path to the final solution to take more likely paths before unlikely ones.
-If DFS takes too long, then an optimized version should do better.
+I initially considered a different approach to this problem, [**A-star (A\*) search**](https://en.wikipedia.org/wiki/A*_search_algorithm).
+In short, A\* is a form of DFS which guides the search using heuristics which quantify the closeness of a path to the final solution to take more likely paths before unlikely ones, so it will probably never even consider an incorrect path.
+The idea is that if DFS takes too long, then an optimized version should do better.
 However, I could not come up with a good heuristic to use.

-Note that we wouldn't be using A\* to find pipe connections directly; at each stage, the search would consider an entire state of the grid with its unique collection of pipe connections.
-The source would then be an empty puzzle and the target would be a solved state.
+Note that we wouldn't be using A\* to find pipe connections directly; at each stage of the search, the search would consider an entire state of the grid with its unique collection of pipe connections holistically.
+The source would then be an empty puzzle and the target would be a solved state, and the search traverses through various puzzle states.

 It's difficult to quantify certain characteristics, such as how "close" a game state is to the solution, which is necessary for A\* to function.
 Pipe percent (the percentage of the grid covered by pipe) is one metric, but it is almost useless because of things like this:
 <figure class="disp-flex center-all flex-column">
   <img src="large_pipe_pct.jpg" alt="Pipe percentage is useless" class="w-50">
   <figcaption class="itx caption">We're 91% of the way to solving the puzzle!
 Wait...</figcaption>
 </figure>

-Additionally, to quantify closeness to a solution, it is necessary to consider terminals which are cut off from their counterpart (like every non-aqua terminal in the image above).
+Additionally, to quantify closeness to a solution, it is necessary to consider terminals which are cut off from their counterpart (for example, every non-aqua terminal in the image above).
 However, this requires checking the entire grid at each state which I thought would be inefficient.

 #### **An open-end strategy?**